maryannetriggs/JavaScript30/readme.md

 ### Day 15 - Local Storage

-A real busy an challenging project today.
-I learned loads including the difference between click and submit cues for event listeners [Link to the w3schools page on event listeners](https://www.w3schools.com/js/js_htmldom_eventlistener.asp), that forms have an inbuilt reset method and that you can cleverly customise your own checklist styling using pseudoclasses within CSS (Link to the MDN page)[https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes].
+A real busy and challenging project today.
+I learned loads including the difference between click and submit cues for event listeners [Link to the w3schools page](https://www.w3schools.com/js/js_htmldom_eventlistener.asp), that forms have an inbuilt reset method and that you can cleverly customise your own checklist styling using pseudoclasses within CSS (Link to the MDN page)[https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes].
 I also gained a clearer understanding on why we target the parent element when using event listeners (event delegation), particularly enjoyed the analogy for this too 😂

 ### Day 16 - Mouse Move Shadow

+A neat little trick learned today, further impressing on me how much can be achieved with CSS.
+A good reminder of the Math object and its many methods [Link to the w3schools page](https://www.w3schools.com/js/js_math.asp) plus lots more practice with the x and y mouse events.
+I love a maths heavy session so this was really enjoyable for me.

+### Day 17 - Sort Without Articles

 ---